 Just because you can work from home doesn’t mean you should work from home! you have so many options, for example, you can work in a close library, or in near coffee shops, or even better join co-working spaces for more social interactions and networking opportunities.

 Your clothes undeniably impact your productivity! if you stay in PJs all day you’ll start to feel lazy and unmotivated which in turn leads to a lack of productivity and low activity level.

 Getting dressed into some designated “working” clothes could be a great way to ensure you’re able to do your job as you normally would in the office.
 So switching your PJs and wearing more formal clothes, changes your mindset and conditions your brain to focus and get sh*t done, therefore preparing you for the workday ahead.

 3. Make a schedule that works for you

-One of the coolest things about remote work is that you can pick time to work in during the day Maybe you're a morning person and like to immerse yourself into work right after waking up, or maybe you're more of a night person who likes to work when the sun is down, either way pick a schedule that works best for you , when you are most productive and feel more like working.
+One of the coolest things about remote work is that you can pick a time to work during the day Maybe you’re a morning person and like to immerse yourself into work right after waking up, or maybe you’re more of a night person who likes to work when the sun is down, either way, pick a schedule that works best for you when you are most productive and feel more like working.